moorepants/learn-multibody-dynamics/sympy.rst

 Symbolic Expressions
 ====================

-Now that we have mathematical variables and functions available, they can be used to construct mathematical expressions.
+Now that you have mathematical variables and functions available, they can be used to construct mathematical expressions.
 The most basic way to construct expressions is with the standard Python operators ``+``, ``-``, ``*``, ``/``, and ``**``.
 For example: